NanaKudo/skybridge-test/README.md

 # skybridge-test

-# This files only private use
-# Please do not copy this file
+Private use only
-# Thank you
+Thank you